Other ADB Members

 |07B - Secondary purchase: government securities||

 April, The RBNZ has been implementing LSAP to purchase government bonds in the secondary market up to NZD30 billion across a range of maturities.
-On May 13, The Monetary Policy Committee has agreed to significantly expand the LSAP programme to NZD60 billion (See amount in Measure 10 notes: No breakdown).
+On May 13, The Monetary Policy Committee has agreed to significantly expand the LSAP programme to NZD60 billion.
+On August 12, LSAP programme was expanded to NZD100 billion (See amount in Measure 10 notes: No breakdown).

 |08 - International Assistance Received||NZD49,602,000,000||USD30,000,000,000|